NK Šmartno 1928

-Nogometni klub Šmartno 1928 (Šmartno 1928 Football Club), commonly referred to as NK Šmartno or simply Šmartno, is a Slovenian football club from Šmartno ob Paki which competes in the Slovenian Third League, the third highest league in Slovenia.
+Nogometni klub Šmartno 1928 (Šmartno 1928 Football Club), commonly referred to as NK Šmartno or simply Šmartno, is a Slovenian football club based in Šmartno ob Paki that competes in the Slovenian Third League, the third tier of Slovenian football.
 The club emerged after the dissolution of NK Šmartno ob Paki, a team that played in the Slovenian top division for several seasons before being dissolved.
 However, the new club that was founded in 2005 is legally not a successor of the dissolved club.